lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 ## A Simple Store

 Let's quickly define a dead simple store.
 We won't have a complex API like Vuex - just a class with some methods.
-Let's start off with a reactive state, and expose it in readonly fashion via a `getState` function.
+Let's start with a reactive state, and expose it in readonly fashion via a `getState` function.

 ```js
 import { reactive, readonly } from 'vue'